Proof-of-Stake vs. Proof-of-Work - What's the difference?

 Explaining Proof-of-Stake

-Proof-of-stake minimizes the amount of computing labor required to authenticate blocks and transactions that ensure the security of the blockchain and, consequently, a cryptocurrency.
+Proof-of-stake (PoS) is a consensus mechanism that minimizes the amount of computing labor required to authenticate blocks and transactions, thereby ensuring the security of the blockchain.

 When it comes to speed, Proof-of-stake outperforms Proof-of-work as well.
 For example, Ethereum, a Proof-of-work blockchain, can only execute 30 transactions per second at the most.
 Once the network has migrated to Proof-of-stake and has launched its shard chains, it hopes to be able to handle up to 100,000 transactions per second at peak times.